blobtoshi/blobchain/README.md

         └──────────────────────────────────────────┘
 ```

 Everything chain-related — blocks, mempool, mining entries, address registry, fee info, real-time gossip — flows through the node pool.
-The only piece still using Supabase from the website is the Solana bridge, because minting / burning SPL tokens requires custodial keys.
+The only piece using Supabase from the website is the Solana bridge, because minting / burning SPL tokens requires custodial keys.

 ---